Slide 1

 Format

-• Problem statements with success criteria
+• Problem statements with clear evaluation criteria

-• Optional extensions for advanced students
+• Optional stretch goals for advanced students

 Structured Learning